 Tomorrow is the big day.
 Super Bowl Sunday grubbing.
 I cannot wait.
 I have made this many, many times.
-It never fails to be moist and tender and crazy easy to make.
-5 ingredients.
+Italian drip beef sandwich only require 5 ingredients.
 That is it.
 Can you pour?
 Can you put a big slab of beef into a pot?
 Then you can make this.
 This needs to be made the day before you are going to eat it.
-The flavors hang out and become friends.
+The flavours hang out and become friends.
 Really, really good friends.

-chuck roast (mine was about 4 pounds)
+- chuck roast (mine was about 4 pounds)

-beef consomme or beef broth
+- beef consomme or beef broth

-provolone cheese or pepper jack cheese
+- provolone cheese or pepper jack cheese

-Cover the chuck roast with beef consomme and a half cup of water.
+Step 2: Cover the chuck roast with beef consomme and a half cup of water.

-Put the pot on the stove and heat on low to medium to heat through.
+Step 5: Put the pot on the stove and heat on low to medium to heat through.
 If you need to, add more beef broth or water and add more liquid.

-Toast a sub roll.
+Step 6: Toast a sub roll.

-Cover with a few slices of cheese.
+Step 8: Cover with a few slices of cheese.

-Put the sandwich under the broiler until the cheese melts.
+Step 9: Put the sandwich under the broiler until the cheese melts.